mingfang/terraform-provider-k8s/site/k8s_apps_v1_deployment/README.md

 ######  TypeString

 GMSACredentialSpecName is the name of the GMSA credential spec to use.
 This field is alpha-level and is only honored by servers that enable the WindowsGMSA feature flag.
+#### run_asuser_name

+######  TypeString

+The UserName in Windows to run the entrypoint of the container process.
+Defaults to the user specified in image metadata if unspecified.
+May also be set in PodSecurityContext.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+This field is alpha-level and it is only honored by servers that enable the WindowsRunAsUserName feature flag.
 #### service_account

 ######  TypeString